blablanumerodeux/blablanumerodeux.github.io/content/posts/JFrog Bintray.md

 ## Glossary

- - OJO:
+ - OJO: Oss.Jfrog.Org
- - OSS
+ - OSS:
- - BinTray
+ - BinTray: Website used to manage users, organisations, repos,packages,versions,and promot versions to JCenter and Maven Central
- -  JCenter: a
+ -  JCenter: One of the many public repo that h
  - Maven Central
  - Artifactory

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYwMDQ4MzUxMywyOTEwNjY2M119
+eyJoaXN0b3J5IjpbMjExMTk5MTc0NCwyOTEwNjY2M119
 -->